himorin/editor-collab/gamepad-input-explainer.md

 #### Buttons
 Buttons have two styles: analog or binary.
 Analog buttons report analog values in a range from `min` to `max`.
 If the component has `supportsTouch == true`, it MUST report `touched` for `value` > `min`, but MAY also report `touched` for `value` == `min`.
 Binary buttons only report one of two values.
 If the component has `supportsTouch == true`, it MUST report `touched` for `value` == `max`, but MAY also report `touched` for `value` == `min`.

+The `button.gamepadButtonsIndex` value must be present for the `button` to be valid.
+This value maps to the index into the matching `Gamepad`'s `buttons` array.

 The following are the default properties:
 ```json
 {